piriya33/CDC_Wordpress/wp-content/plugins/woocommerce-customer-order-csv-export/readme.txt

-=== WooCommerce Customer/Order CSV Export ===
+=== WooCommerce Customer/Order/Coupon Export ===
 Author: skyverge
 Tags: woocommerce
-Requires at least: 4.4
+Requires at least: 5.2
-Tested up to: 5.0.3
+Tested up to: 5.7
-Requires PHP: 5.2
+Requires PHP: 7.0

 Easily download customers & orders in CSV format and automatically export FTP or HTTP POST on a recurring schedule